-The Scandinavian Academy for Training and Development employs modern methods in training and skills development, enhancing the efficiency of human resource development.
+The Scandinavian Academy employs modern methods in training and skills development, enhancing the efficiency of human resource development.
 We follow these practices:

 • Theoretical Lectures:

 We deliver knowledge through advanced presentations such as PowerPoint and visual materials, including videos and short films.